BrenoTeixeira/star_jeans_ETL_and_visualization/README.md

 ## 3.1 Data Extraction

-A python script was library called BeautifulSoup was used to scrape the data from H&M and Macy's websites.
+A Python script using BeautifulSoup was designed to scrape the data from H&M and Macy's websites.

 ## 3.2 Data Transformation

-After collecting the data, some data cleaning techniques were necessary to make the data ready the for data analysis and visualization.
+After collecting the data, some data cleaning techniques were necessary to make the data ready for data analysis and visualization.

-Using Python, pandas and regular expressions, some transformations like removing special characters and standardizing the content of the columns were made.
+Using Python, pandas, and regular expressions, some transformations like removing special characters and standardizing the content of the columns were made.

 ## 3.3 Loading